Return of/Super Double Dragon: The True Story

 In the retail version, the rear side of the truck was omitted and made unscrollable to avoid falling.
 This stage's story-telling sequence was planned to be very important to the game, but it was left unfinished (In the retail version, all the dialogue was cut off.
 Duke and his men just disperse.
 There is no explanation why they’re there).

 It was scheduled that Marian would make her appearance at the end of Duke's Dojo at Chinatown in Stage 3, where she would be chasing after the trailer in her patrol car.
 She would be attacked and kidnapped by a group midway through the stage.
 After the kidnapping, the game would return to the battle scene on top of the trailer, where it would collide with a building.
 After the crash, we would've found out that Duke, the boss of the group, is the childhood friend of the heroes.
 Marian's patrol car would be left behind Duke.
 It was here where Marian would be carried off by the bad guys.
 A conversation between Billy and Duke would follow:

 Billy: "Duke!
 Don't you remember me?
 It's me,

-After the conversation, McGwire would begin to attack, while Duke and his men disperse.
-McGwire leaves too during the middle of the fight.
-After defeating Jeff, you proceed to Stage 5, the City Slum (where the music from Stage 1 of DD1 is played).
+After the conversation, McGwire would begin to attack while Duke and his men would disperse.
+McGwire would leave too during the middle of the fight.
+After defeating Jeff, you would proceed to Stage 5, the City Slum (where the music from Stage 1 of DD 1 is played).

 Stage 5 - City Slum

 You would enter the door on the building with the stairway.
-Inside was a factory with three screens of width.
+Inside was a factory three-screens wide.
 McGwire was scheduled to appear here and then escape again.
 The exit would take you to the other side of the building.